LokeswariU/BigData_Projects/WordCount for Named Entities and Search Engine for Movie Plot Summaries/README.md

 1. Login to databricks.com
 2. Create a new notebook by selecting import notebook from URL => https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4118661854845849/1934211613559818/8152562404163685/latest.html
-3. Download the Movies Plot summary available in the Carnegie Movie Summary Corpus site http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz
+3. Download the Movies Plot summary available in the Carnegie Movie Summary Corpus site http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz and use the plot_summaries.txt from the .tar file.
 4. Remove all the stopwords using stopwords.txt file, convert to lowercase and split the document to individual words using mapreduce function and clean the data without null values.
 5. Give some search terms like movie names or movie genre to be searched in a text file and pass as input.
 6. Written a function for cosine similarity and TF-IDF to find the document and word similarity.